-David Bartley served as president of Holyoke Community College for over 25 years transforming the institution into the premier community college in the state.
+Dr. David M. Bartley '54 served as president of Holyoke Community College for more than 25 years, transforming the institution into the premier community college in the state.
 This scholarship will help deserving HCC students enrolled in any academic program.

 Made possible through the generosity of Berkshire Bank, and is open to anyone enrolled in an academic program at HCC.

 Mindful of their father's interest in the community college system, sons Paul ‘67 and George '66, established a scholarship in their father's memory for a graduate of South Hadley High School.

 This scholarship fund assists adult women who have interrupted their education and is intended to be a bridge between a student's need and other aid.
 It was made possible by the late Kitty Broman Putnam, a pioneer in local television broadcasting.

 Upon his retirement from National Blank Book, Paul Buckwalter gave freely of his time, energy and talent to help students identify and pursue their career goals.
 A memorial scholarship was established for students enrolled in select business programs.

 Eleanor Burns was an incredible life force whose warm personality and dedication to HCC students is legendary.
 This scholarship was made possible through the generosity of Brian '85, Cindy '84, and family.

 Working together, Elena and Frank Cataldo founded and built the successful Food Mart chain of supermarkets.
 In recognition of the spirit of giving and helping which characterized them both, their children established a permanent endowment to provide scholarships for two young people from a recent high school graduating class, and accepted in any Business Division curriculum.